The Windrush generation were wronged by successive governments. To help right those wrongs, the Home Office has put in place a number of measures.

 Supporting people to settle their status in the UK and outreach

-On 16 April 2018, the Home Office established a taskforce to ensure members of the Windrush generation could get the documentation they need to prove their right to be in the UK.
+On 16 April 2018, the Home Office established a Windrush Help Team to ensure members of the Windrush generation could get the documentation they need to prove their right to be in the UK.

-The Windrush scheme was introduced a month later to formalise the work of the taskforce.
+The Windrush scheme was introduced a month later to formalise the work of the Help Team.

 So far 12,030 individuals have been granted some form of documentation by the taskforce.

-To help people apply for documentation, the taskforce has attended over 70 one to one surgeries in person at places of worship, care homes and community centres, across the UK since 2018.
+To help people apply for documentation, the taskforce has attended over 70 surgeries in person at places of worship, care homes and community centres, across the UK since 2018.

 Urgent and exceptional cases